 Do you have a snack in your life that takes you back to the days of your childhood?
 These aloo patties are that snack for me and much more.
-In some of my past posts (read them here and here) I have shared with you how I grew up in Punjab but what I have not written about is that I grew up in a very small town on the border of India and Pakistan.
+In some of my past posts (read them in my "About me" page and in the basmati rice recipe) I have shared with you how I grew up in Punjab but what I have not written about is that I grew up in a very small town on the border of India and Pakistan.
 Our little town did not have many options to go eat out but there were two great bakeries that were famous for all kinds of cakes, cookies and breads.
 The bakeries in India, back in the day, were a little bit different from the bakeries we have here.
 Not very fancy and serving the locals with simple cookies, fruitcakes, fresh baked breads, pastries and cream rolls (cream horns).
 And one of the two bakeries, called Saini bakery, made these aloo patties.
 The stuffing of spicy potatoes and peas, almost like you would have in a samosa but instead of the deep fried dough covering, these patties are made with soft, butter and flaky puff pastry.
 A dunk in tomato ketchup and you have got yourself a perfect bite.

 As I moved to the “city” to study towards my engineering degree, I discovered another local bakery, which was much bigger, fancier, very popular and made 1483 more things than Saini bakery.
 I had to try their aloo patties to make up my mind about how good or bad they were or if all the hype about this big city bakery was for nothing.
 And Kitty Bakery did not disappoint.
 Everything that I craved in an aloo patty and more – their iced-coffee was to die for.
 Dr. A and me would often go to Kitty bakery to grab a snack while we were dating and after we got married, the tradition continued.
 When I was pregnant with Ms. Little A, I would sometimes ask Dr. A to go grab me my late night snack from Kitty bakery.
 Those were the days!